VadymSalymonenko/c_bej_decoder/README.md

 Features

-1. Decoding:  This project is primarily focused on decoding BEJ files into JSON format.
-Currently, the decoder is capable of translating the compact BEJ format into a human-readable JSON file, specifically handling 'integer', 'string', and 'array' types.
-In the near future, the functionality will be expanded to cover all possible JSON data types, providing a comprehensive solution for BEJ decoding.
+1. Decoding: This project primarily focuses on decoding BEJ files into JSON format.
+It's capable of translating the compact BEJ format into a human-readable JSON file, supporting all data types including 'integer', 'string', 'array', and others.
+This comprehensive decoding solution covers all possible JSON data types, making it a robust tool for BEJ decoding.

 2. Error Handling: The decoder is designed to handle different error situations gracefully and provide useful error messages that aid in debugging and troubleshooting.